Delegation in iOS & Build Interface Programmatically

 addSubview(button)

-• A Property Observer can sometimes be useful for updating the interface.
+function, which is called automatically to update interface layouts and could be used to set button frames, etc.- A Property Observer can sometimes be useful for updating the interface.
 It keeps track of a variable’s value and calls a function immediately when it’s changed.

 var rating = 0 {